 Lessons learned

-It is necessary to combine theories with practices and attach importance to the applications in the real world situations.
-For example, we should build up the robot model and test its functions while designing the architecture, instead of finalizing the design first and then start testing and simulating.
-The former approach is more efficient since the designers will be able to modify the structure of the robot if they discovered any inappropriate settings in the design throughout the experiment.
+It is necessary to combine theory with practice and attach importance to the applications in the real world situations.
+For example, we should constrruct the robot model and test its functions while designing the architecture, instead of finalizing the design first before testing and simulation.
+The former approach is more efficient since the designers will be able to modify the structure of the robot if any inadequate settings in the design were discovered throughout the experiment.

 When doing projects, the ideas should not be limited by the course materials.
-If the members could explore more, easier and simpler solutions to a certain problem might be found.
-In addition, for the project requires a product with open-ended features like ours, further explorations in every related fields might be able to contribute to the articulation of extra functions of the product, bring joy and enrich the experience of the project work.
+If the members could explore more information, simpler solutions to certain problems might be found.
+In addition, since this project results in a product with open-ended features, further exploration in related fields might contribute to the addition of extra functions in the product.

 Mistakes made

-Because we never tried to actually mount the Lidar on the top of the robot and measure the height, when we saw the demonstration set of the field that our robot are going to map, we figured out that the Lidar is too high to scan the “walls” around it properly.
-Then we have to change the design frustratedly.
+Because we overlooked physically mounting the Lidar on the top of the robot and measuring the resulting height, we realized that the Lidar is too high to scan the “walls” in the test environment properly when we saw the demonstration set.
+We then had to revise the design.

-We are focusing too much on the optimization and extra functionalities of the robot that we eventually left not much time for the basic features such as manually controlled mapping process.
-Essentially, we have been trying out high-level features before completing a low-level one, which is probably not the optimum sequence of doing a project work.
+We focused too much on the optimization and extra functionalities of the robot that we were eventually left with little time for the basic features such as manually controlled mapping process.
+Essentially, we had been trying out high-level features before completing low-level ones, which is not the optimal sequence of doing a project work.

 Reference